SciMed/style-guide/README.md

   This allows for SQL syntax highlighting in certain text editors.
 * For performance reasons, prefer Common Table Expressions over subqueries when available.
 * Avoid making materialized views that depend upon other materialized views.
+* Don't be afraid to add new database views.

 ## SELECT